 During both IV and oral sedation procedures, as an extra measure of safety, your vital signs are carefully monitored with a pulse oximeter, and all the standard safety precautions of the Dental Organization for Conscious Sedation are followed.

-Dr. Cha realizes how hard it is to go to a dentist after years of putting it off.
-He wants to assure you that his office will treat you with respect and there will be no lectures on the importance of regular dental care.
-To get on the road to good oral health, you may request an appointment with our office.
+Drs.
+Cha realizes how hard it is to go to a dentist after years of putting it off.
+They want to assure you that their office will treat you with respect and there will be no lectures on the importance of regular dental care.
+To get on the road to good oral health, you may either request an appointment using our online form, or just call our office.

 Related Sedation Dentistry Articles